 The school understands that snacks can be an important part of the diet of young people and can contribute positively towards a balanced diet.
+We are a nut free school.

 The school discourages the consumption of snacks high in fat and sugar at break-time.